-Garage doors have various spring types.
-It plays a significant role in determining the difficulty of the replacement process.
+Garage doors need various types of garage door spring replacement.
+Knowing what type you need plays a significant role in determining the difficulty of the replacement process.
 The most common types available in the market are extension and torsion springs.

-If you know the garage door brand, you can determine the kind of springs it uses.
-If it uses a series of long springs running parallel on either side, they’re extension springs.
-In most cases, they’re long and thin and suspended in the air.
+Knowing the garage door brand lets you determine the kind of springs it uses.
+They’re extension springs if it uses a series of long springs running parallel on either side.
+They’re usually long and thin and suspended in the air.

-As for torsion springs, they appear thicker compared to their extension counterpart.
+A torsion door spring appears thicker compared to its extension counterpart.
 They sit on a metal rod next to the opening of your garage door.

-For old garage doors, you’ll see a single piece swinging in the air.
+You’ll see a single piece swinging in the air for old garage doors.
 If so, check whether you have vertical springs on both sides.
 These side springs will complement more extension springs in the air.

 The difference is how they store and release energy.
 Extension springs stretch to keep energy outward.
 Torsion springs twist as the door lowers.
 It releases energy when they untwist back to their original direction.